-When using a curve from FIPS 186-4, a base point order and key size of at least 224 bits for correctly implemented ECDH provides 112 bits of effective security strength.
+When identifying a suitable curve from NIST SP 800-186, a base point order and key size of at least 224 bits for correctly implemented ECDH provides 112 bits of effective security strength.
 Security of a curve selected from another source cannot be assumed to have the same security using base point order and key size alone.